The Farrell-Jones Conjecture for cocompact lattices in virtually connected Lie groups: A brief review of the Farrell-Jones Conjecture with coefficients

-Let $G$ be a torsionfree group and $R$ a regular ring.
+\item \emph{Vanishing of the reduced projective class group}\\ Let $G$ be a torsionfree group and $R$ a regular ring.
 Then there is the conjecture that the change of rings map $K_0(R) \to K_0(RG)$ is bijective.
 In particular the reduced projective class group $\widetilde{K}_0(RG)$ vanishes if $R$ is a principal ideal domain.
-This follows from the $K$-theoretic FJC up to dimension one.
+This follows from the $K$-theoretic FJC.